 Journal of Advances In Allergy & Immunologic Diseases(JAAID)

-Cellular Dynamics within the Tumor MicroenvironmentSubmit Manuscript no this topic Topic Articles: 0
+Cellular Dynamics within the Tumor MicroenvironmentSubmit Manuscript on this topic

 The tumor microenvironment is composed of a variety of different cell types that work in concert to support or limit the growing tumor.
 One major component of the tumor microenvironment is the immune system which has spawned a new and hopeful generation of cancer treatment.